Washington Union Station: A new decline

 The cinema closed in 2009, B. Smith's restaurant and Barnes & Noble in 2013, and the latter's replacement, H&M, in 2019.

 Amtrak moved its headquarters offices from Union Station to a nearby building in 2017.
 That same year, the Trump administration listed an $8.7 billion expansion and refurbishment of Washington Union Station as an infrastructure funding priority.
 In the early 2020s, the station saw a further decline in the number of restaurants and stores as a result of the COVID-19 pandemic.

 "A once-thriving terminal is now filled with vacant storefronts," the Washington Post reported in 2022.
 "Union Station had as many as 100 stores more than two decades ago.
 It’s down to about 40 retailers and eateries while more than half its commercial space sits vacant."
-The station continued to wrestle with issues stemming from homeless people camped around the station and relying on its waiting and restroom facilities.
-Columbus Circle has been rebuilt to fix its deteriorated roadbed, adjust the passenger pickup/dropoff locations, streamline the taxi stand, and better accommodate tour buses.
+The station continued to wrestle with issues stemming from people experiencing homelessness camped around the station and relying on its waiting and restroom facilities.